Degrees & Certifications

 Our bachelor's programs begin in the third year of undergraduate studies.
 Because we do not fully admit students as first-year students (freshmen), all our undergraduate students are technically transfer students—while most transfer from within the University of Michigan, many transfer from external institutions.

-As a first-year student, you may apply for the Preferred Admissions program, which would allow you to complete your first two years at another of the university's schools (usually the College of Literature, Science, and the Arts) while receiving advising from the School of Education, before transferring to our program at the beginning of your junior year.
+As a first-year student, you may apply for the Teacher Education Preferred Admissions (TEPA) Program, which would allow you to complete your first two years at another of the university's schools (usually the College of Literature, Science, and the Arts) while receiving advising from the Marsal School, before transferring to our program at the beginning of your junior year.

 Master of Arts with Teacher Certification

-The University of Michigan School of Education offers one-year master’s degree with teacher certification programs in elementary and secondary education
+The University of Michigan Marsal Family School of Education offers one-year master’s degree with teacher certification programs in elementary and secondary education

 Coursework is completed concurrently with a year-long teaching internship to provide greater opportunities for exploration of pedagogies through authentic classroom interactions.
 Our curriculum prepares master’s students with the theory, method, and practice to be successful educators.
 All classroom experiences are fully supported by field instructors.

-Faculty from the U-M School of Education—comprising researchers, teachers, and advocates—are ranked among the top in the nation.
+Faculty from the Marsal School—comprising researchers, teachers, and advocates—are ranked among the top in the nation.
 Together, they share their passion for the intellectually challenging work of teaching and are known worldwide for scholarship that broadens understanding of effective teaching and student learning.

 Each year, the Master of Arts with Teacher Certification programs draw students with diverse academic and professional backgrounds who are seeking a collegial and intellectually challenging environment to develop the skills and knowledge to become effective educators.